JuliaClimate/MeshArrays.jl/docs/src/main.md

 A simple way to plot a `MeshArray` consists in using the `Makie` extension.

 By default, for a `MeshArray` the `heatmap` command plots each elementary array separately.
-This is illustrated in [Grids](@ref) and in the [Tutorials](@ref).
+This is illustrated in [Simple Grids](@ref) and in the [Tutorials](@ref).
 If an interpolation scheme is provided then `heatmap` produces a global map instead.
 See the [geography tutorial](../tutorials/geography.html) for examples.
 The [JuliaClimate Notebooks](https://juliaclimate.github.io/GlobalOceanNotebooks/) provide more examples

 The [vectors tutorial](../tutorials/vectors.html) illustrates a common Earth System use case -- using gridded flow fields to integrate transports, streamfunctions, budgets, etc. Particle trajectories are readily computed with [Drifters.jl](https://github.com/JuliaClimate/Drifters.jl) when velocity fields are provided as `MeshArray`s.